danielabar/meblog/src/markdown/gatsby-unit-testing.md

 ---
 title: "Get started with Gatsby and Unit Testing"
-featuredImage: "../images/add-language-pankaj-patel-fvMeP4ml4bU-unsplash.jpg"
+featuredImage: "../images/gatsby-unit-test-nina-mercado-5Y8NrzPya-w-unsplash.jpg"
-description: "Description TBD..."
+description: "Learn how to add unit tests to a Gatsby site with Jest and react-testing-library."
 date: "2021-09-26"
 category: "gatsby"
 ---